mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring MVC in Spring professional certification.
+Spring MVC in Pivotal Spring professional certification(8%).

 ## MVC is an abbreviation for a design pattern.
 What does it stand for and what is the idea behind it?